donavon/donavon.github.io/_posts/2016-06-27-react-forms.md

 We’ve all looked at sample code on how to implement forms in React.
 But in this article, I'm going to walk you through the three types of form components and explain the difference.
-I wouldn't be surprised if many of you didn't even know there were different kinds.
-Just just found out recently.
+I wouldn't be surprised if many of you didn't even know there were different kinds as it's not something discussed that often.

 I’m going to talk in particular about a Sign-In form.
 In the simplest case, we have three elements: a username or email address input, a password input, and a submit button.